bendqh1/drupal/change_a_node_type_with_drush_in_drupal_11.md

 '
 ```

+## Notes

-We can also put it all in a Bash heredoc, but a plain PHP command here in a markdown file can be more readable or more colorful.
+* We can also put it all in a Bash heredoc, but a plain PHP command here in a markdown file can be more readable or more colorful.